 The main complaints of such patients are muscular weakness, balance and coordination loss, uncontrolled movements pertaining to increased muscle tone and tremors, functional loss and sensory issues.

-Common neurological conditions that present to physiotherapist include:
+Common neurological conditions that present to physiotherapists include:

 - Functional Neurological Disorders